lllyasviel/DanbooRegion/README.md

 ![img1](https://lllyasviel.github.io/DanbooRegion/page_imgs/bm.png)

 We use the metric of **Average Precision (AP), Optimal Image Scale (OIS), and Optimal Dataset Scale (ODS)**.
-If you are not familiar of these standard region quality metrics, you may refer to
+If you are not familiar with these standard region quality metrics, you may refer to

     Berkeley Segmentation Data Set and Benchmarks 500 (BSDS500) https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html